sirwildmanfol/Agilent-HP1660ES-sigrok-driver/README.md

 ## Known Quirks

-- **MSX clock jitter**: the test signal (MSX Z80 clock) shows period instability (170-530ns) between captures.
-This is the signal, not the driver.
-- **CH2 hardware**: some units have a defective relay attenuator above ~5V/div on CH2.
-Hardware issue, not driver.
 - **:STOP blocks acquisition**: never send `:STOP` before the trigger fires naturally — `SYSTEM:DATA?` returns stale data from the previous run.
 - **IMB cleanup**: after mixed acquisition, `:INTermodule:DELete ALL` is mandatory.
 The driver does this automatically.
 - **PulseView 64-channel limit**: use `fix_sr.py` to post-process .sr files with > 64 channels.